 But finding the right career fit changes everything.
-ISTJs and ISFJs share the Introverted Sensing (Si) dominant function that creates their characteristic reliability and attention to detail.
-Our MBTI Introverted Sentinels hub explores the full range of these personality types, but career selection adds another layer worth examining closely.
+ISTJs have an Introverted Sensing (Si) dominant function that creates their characteristic reliability and attention to detail.
+Our ISTJ Personality Type hub explores the full range of this personality type, but career selection adds another layer worth examining closely.
 When you align your work with how your mind naturally processes information, those same traits that felt limiting become your competitive advantage.

 Why Career Fit Matters for ISTJs